metio/terraform-provider-k8s/docs/data-sources/work_karmada_io_work_v1alpha1_manifest.md

 Optional:

+- `preserve_resources_on_deletion` (Boolean) PreserveResourcesOnDeletion controls whether resources should be preserved on the member cluster when the Work object is deleted.
+If set to true, resources will be preserved on the member cluster.
+Default is false, which means resources will be deleted along with the Work object.
 - `suspend_dispatching` (Boolean) SuspendDispatching controls whether dispatching should be suspended, nil means not suspend.
-Note: true means stop propagating to all clusters.
+Note: true means stop propagating to the corresponding member cluster, and does not prevent status collection.
 - `workload` (Attributes) Workload represents the manifest workload to be deployed on managed cluster. (see [below for nested schema](#nestedatt--spec--workload))

 <a id="nestedatt--spec--workload"></a>